Skip to main content

 Hybrid (SVOD + AVOD)$5-$81,000+ titles20,000-40,000Maximum flexibility

-The hybrid model wins for new platforms.
-Offer a free ad-supported tier with limited content (AVOD) and a premium subscription tier with the full library and no ads (SVOD).
-This solves the cold-start problem — free users build your audience while premium subscribers generate revenue.
-Disney+ added an ad-supported tier and gained 12 million subscribers in its first quarter.
+For a new platform, the hybrid model usually wins.
+Run a free ad-supported tier on a limited catalog (AVOD) alongside a paid tier with the full library and no ads (SVOD).
+That combo cracks the cold-start problem: the free crowd grows your audience while the paying crowd funds the lights.
+Disney+ bolted on an ad-supported tier and picked up 12 million subscribers in a single quarter.

 FAQ